tldr-pages/tldr/pages/common/git-switch.md

 `git switch --create {{branch_name}} {{commit}}`

-- Switch to a branch and update all submodules to match the target branch:
+- Switch to a branch and update all submodules to match:

 `git switch --recurse-submodules {{branch_name}}`